Active quantum memory: Exploring the quantum dynamical process of voltage-gated ion channel: Quantitative description of the active quantum memory

 \subsection{Active quantum memory induced by a periodic oscillating bias potential}

-The active quantum memory factor $M_\alpha(t,t')$ defined in Eq.(\ref{TTM}) is closely correlated with the quantum coherence in the ion channel dynamics, responding to the time-varying external voltage $V_\alpha(t)$.
-In order to find the general rules of the active quantum memory, we now apply symmetrically a sinusoidal varying voltage to the ion solution as the simplest signal exerting the membrane,
+The active quantum memory factor $M_\alpha(t,t')$ defined in Eq.~(\ref{TTM}) is closely correlated with the quantum coherence in the ion channel dynamics, responding to the time-varying external voltage $V_\alpha(t)$.
+In order to find the general rules of the active quantum memory, we now apply a symmetrical sinusoidal varying voltage to the ion solutions as the simplest signal exerted on the membrane.
+These voltage functions are superimposed on the chemical potentials $\mu_I$ and $\mu_E$: